greendinosaur/otd-sport-headline-tweet/README.md

 ## Pre-requisites
 * Python 3.x
 * [tweepy library](http://www.tweepy.org/) installed
-* [beautiful soup](https://pypi.org/project/beautifulsoup4/) if you want to use some of the helper functions to scrape result data of websites
+* [beautiful soup](https://pypi.org/project/beautifulsoup4/) if you want to use some of the helper functions to scrape result data off websites
 * A bot account registered with [Twitter](https://developer.twitter.com/en) if you intend to tweet the match directly to twitter
 * A suitable data file containing the historic match data